RocketMan/zookeeper/INSTALLATION.md

    * 'ws_endpoint' is the ws push event stream to subscribe to.
      Generally, this will be your Zookeeper Online ws endpoint (e.g., wss://example.org/push/onair);
-   * 'http_endpoint' is the target to receive the HTTP requests
+   * 'http_endpoints' is an array of targets to receive the HTTP requests

 #### Example systemd file for push notification service